noseglid/atom-build/README.md

 ## Build providers
 The best way to use this `build` packages is via a build provider.
 Build providers are plugins to `build` which enables specific build tools (such as `GNU Make`, `gradle` or `gulp`).

-All available build providers are available on the [AtomBuild homepage](https://atombuild.github.io).
+[AtomBuilds homepage](https://atombuild.github.io) for a list of build providers.

-Build providers are available in Atoms package manager and installed as any other package.
+Build providers can be downloaded via Atoms package manager and installed as any other package.

 ### Creating a build provider